-The Pastoral Circle is split into four phases that help us determine the appropriate action and posture to take for community transformation, while doing outreach and to “position for discipleship.”
+The Good Circle is split into four phases that help us determine the appropriate action and posture to take for community transformation, while doing outreach and to “position for discipleship.”
 Presence, Relief, Restore, Develop.

 These quadrants form the foundation for the rest of the circle.

 When a need arises, understanding the level of need helps to administer the proper response.
 Our written “Benevolence Policy” document guides and empowers us in making the right decisions.